TristanSalles/EarthSurface/docs/sedtransport.rst

    :alt: Sediment transport
    :align: center

-   Sediment transport stages regarding the hydrologic, hydraulic, and geomorphological conditions: adopted from Marshak 2005.
+   Sediment transport stages regarding the hydrologic, hydraulic, and geomorphological conditions: adapted from Marshak 2005.

 Distinction is made between fully-suspended load and bed load by classifying the intermediate and transient transport state as saltation load transport.
 These are particles that bounce along the channel, partly supported by the turbulence in the flow and partly by the bed.
 They follow a distinctively asymmetric trajectory.
 Saltation load may be measured as suspended load (when in the water column) or as bedload (when on the bed).
 Although the distinction between saltation load and other types of sediment load may be important to those studying the physics of grain movement, most geomorphologists are content to ignore it as a special case.